taligen/taliwodo/README.md

-The home of the still-to-be-written TAsk LIst GENerator, aka taligen
+The home of the still-to-be-written TAsk LIst GENerator, aka taligen.